This guide will show you how to change the search engine in Microsoft Edge.

 Edge needs to detect the search engine first.
 Here’s how to add it:

-- On Desktop, if it still doesn’t appear, click on “Manage search engines” settings page.
-Here you can manually add or remove search engines, though visiting the site usually works automatically.
+- On Desktop, if it still doesn’t appear, click on “Manage search engines” on the **“Address bar and search”** settings page.
+Here you can manually add or remove search engines, or edit your default search engines, though visiting the site usually works automatically.
 Mobile versions typically only show pre-approved/detected options.

 Enjoy Your Personalized Search Experience